 Honesty and trustworthiness are the pillars of any good leader.
 If your employees and colleagues can’t (or don’t) trust you, you have a huge problem to overcome.
 Not to mention, no one wants to do business with you.
 People will follow people they trust, and they’ll appreciate your candor and openness.

-What is the key to balance in running a business and building a business?
+What is the key to balance in running a print business?